Tufts University: Activism

 In 1969, Tufts was the center for Civil Rights activism due to the controversy surrounding the construction of Lewis Hall.
 Students staged a work strike to protest racist hiring policies practiced by the construction company Tufts had commissioned to build the residence hall.
 In addition to writing letters, students sat in Ballou and East Halls, and collaborated with black workers.
 These demonstrations eventually attracted support from major metropolitan areas in the Northeast.
 In 1970, Tufts adopted new hiring policies which were subsequently adopted by other universities.
 It led to the creation of training programs for minority employees on campus, in addition to the foundation of the Africana Center.

 Greek life

-About 25% of the student body is involved in Greek life.
-The four national fraternities with active chapters at Tufts are Delta Tau Delta, Theta Chi, Zeta Beta Tau, and Zeta Psi.
-In addition, there are three sororities: Alpha Phi, Chi Omega, and Kappa Alpha Theta.
-There is one co-ed fraternity, ATO of Massachusetts, as well.
-The university has also been home to historically Black and cultural interest Greek-lettered organizations as well, such as Alpha Phi Alpha and Lambda Upsilon Lambda.
+About 18% of the student body is involved in Greek life.
+There are four fraternities on campus, four sororities, one co-ed independent fraternity, and four active city-wide, multicultural organizations.

 Athletics

 Tufts competes in the New England Small College Athletic Conference—the NESCAC—in NCAA Division III.
-Their mascot is Jumbo, which is one of two college mascots to appear in Webster's Dictionary with the other being the Billiken of St. Louis University.
-The mascot comes from P. T. Barnum's circus, as Barnum was one of the original trustees of Tufts College.
-According to legend, Jumbo the Elephant heroically jumped in front of a train, sacrificing himself to save a younger elephant from dying.
-Jumbo's stuffed skin was donated to the school and was displayed until a 1975 fire destroyed the body, except for the tail, which had been removed for conservation work.
-Now, a statue of the elephant is a prominent landmark on the quad, near Barnum Hall, the Biology building.
-Some of Jumbo's ashes were recovered in a peanut butter jar that has remained in the athletics director's office where students continue to rub it for good luck.
+Their mascot is Jumbo, which is one of two college mascots to appear in Webster's Dictionary with the other being the Billiken of Saint Louis University.